espressif/vscode-esp-idf-extension/docs/tutorial/debugging.md

 Go back to the `app_main()` in Thread #1 to familiar code of blink.c file that will be examined in more details in the following examples.
 Debugger makes it easy to navigate through the code of entire application.
 This comes handy when stepping through the code and working with breakpoints and will be discussed below.

-# Setting and clearing breakpoints
+# Setting and Clearing Breakpoints

 When debugging, we would like to be able to stop the application at critical lines of code and then examine the state of specific variables, memory and registers / peripherals.
 To do so we are using breakpoints.
 They provide a convenient way to quickly get to and halt the application at specific line.